lucasjoliveau/doc/en/applications/finance/fiscal_localizations/italy.md

 in XML format and formally validated by the system before being delivered.

-To be able to receive invoices and notifications, the SdI service must be notified that the user’s files are to be sent to **Odoo** and processed on their behalf.
-To so, you must set up Odoo’s Codice Destinatario on the **Agenzia Delle Entrate** portal.
+To be able to receive invoices and notifications, the SdI service must be notified that the user’s files are to be sent to **Konvergo ERP** and processed on their behalf.
+To so, you must set up Konvergo ERP’s **Codice Destinatario** on the **Agenzia Delle Entrate** portal.

   1. Go to <https://ivaservizi.agenziaentrate.gov.it/portale/> and authenticate;